dqve/sublime-dev/ckavup9rl07iebbs1y2u9o3e8.md

 # Conclusion
 We've come to the end, that was intense (for me to write at least).
-The next important step in this journey is understanding the Rules of Big-O Notation which I would cover in another article soon.
+The next important step in this journey is understanding the rules of Big-O Notation which I would cover in another article soon.
 But if you'd like to improve your understanding of the topic you can check out the [**_Big-O Cheat Sheet_**](http://bigocheatsheet.com/).
 Cheers.